 Many cameras have an automatic system, which will allow you to capture several shots simultaneously with different exposure values.
 Usually, the camera takes a shot with the correct or adequate exposure value, another slightly underexposed, and another overexposed.

-If you do not have this automatic configuration on your camera, you will have to make the settings manually.
-For that, you will need to use a tripod in order not to alter the framing of the scene.
+If you do not have this automatic configuration on your camera, you will have to manually make the settings.
+For that, you will need to use a tripod not to alter the framing of the scene.
 If you do not want to change the depth of field, it is good that you adjust the speed of the scene and not the diaphragm.

 If you are looking to increase the depth of field, you can opt for bracketing.
-With the same method as exposure through different shots with the focus on different areas of the image, you can obtain a substantial increase in the depth of field of the image you want.
+With the same method as exposure through different shots focusing on different areas of the image, you can obtain a substantial increase in the depth of field of the image you want.
 You can do this with the help of an editing program to join the different shots into one.

 This type of bracketing is used for macro photographs.
 In this case, you have to vary the focus distance in each shot, which will allow you to obtain different images in which the correct focus is located in a different place.

-You can use this technique manually, varying the focus by hand or even moving the camera in a millimeter way.
+You can manually use this technique, varying the focus by hand or even moving the camera in a millimeter way.

 In combination with natural lighting, not only based on the flash, preferably used as a fill flash.
 This technique seeks to adjust this parameter with different power values to obtain a better result.